anleus/guitar-defense/README.md

-# guitarcade
+# guitar defense
-Guitarcade is a game where you can connect your real guitar to play an arcade experience
+Guitar Defense is a game where you can connect your real guitar to play an arcade experience